HangCcZ/Full-Stack-Employee-Directory/README.md

 - **API**: I decided to use the API feature in Next.js to build the backend to avoid hosting a dedicated backend.
 I do not have much experience with this API feature but wanted to try it out.
 - **Database**: I decided to use MongoDB and Mongoose since I had great experience using this particular combination in the past and they are great for rapid prototyping like this.
+- **Sample DataSet**: I used `https://randomuser.me` to get the sample data, cleaned them and upload them to MongoDB via POST.
 - **Pagination**: I initially thought about client-side pagination but thought it might not be scalable, what if the sample company became the top company and hired 100,000 employee someday.
 As a result, I decided to go with servr-side pagination.
 It's new to me but I wanted to try it out.
 - **Setup the API and MongoDB / Mongoose**: Pretty straight forward, I looked up an [example](<(https://github.com/vercel/next.js/blob/canary/examples/with-mongodb-mongoose/pages/api/pets/index.js)>) from Next.js's repository and tweaked a little bit to fit this challenge.
-- **/api/employees/** API endpoints that handle GET, POST requests and pagination based on query string.
+- **/api/employees/** API endpoints that handle GET, POST requests, searching, sorting and pagination based on query string.
 I thought about client side pagination but it is not really scalable
 - **/api/employees/[id]** API endpoint that handle GET, PUT and DELETE request on single entity

 #### Frontend: